sxyu/volrend/README.md

 - Pass `-DVOLREND_USE_CUDA=ON` to use CUDA-OpenGL interop renderer.
 - Pass `-DVOLREND_USE_CUDA=OFF` to use compute shader backend.
-It has has a mysterious performance issue when camera is inside the voxel grid.
-However, it is very fast outside and can work without CUDA.
+It is slower but can work without CUDA (e.g. AMD GPU).

 On Ubuntu, to get the dependencies, try
 `sudo apt-get install libgl1-mesa-dev libxi-dev libxinerama-dev libxcursor-dev libxrandr-dev libgl1-mesa-dev libglu1-mesa-dev`